 Hello!
-My name is Luke Walker, and for over 10 years, I've been working in product-oriented roles for some great Toronto-based startups, like TakingITGlobal a youth-run civic action charitable startup, Career Cruising.
+My name is Luke Walker, and for over 10 years, I've been working in product-oriented roles for some great Toronto-based startups, like TakingITGlobal a youth-run civic action charitable startup, and Career Cruising.

 Most recently, I spent over three years as a Product Manager at BiblioCommons, with a portfolio of products that included a summer reading application for libraries, the 'schools' version of BiblioCommons' catalog (used by over 1200 schools in NYC), and various social features built as part of a special partnership with the Seattle Public Library.
 I was also the product owner for our implementation of Mozilla's Open Badge standard.What am I doing now?